vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-intro.md

 With the text-to-speech REST API, you can trigger a call to be placed to a fixed or mobile phone number and play a synthesized text message.

 For more information please check the [Callouts API](doc:voice-rest-api-calling-api#section-conference-and-text-to-speech-callouts).

-## SIP Trunking

-The Sinch dashboard allows you to connect calls from and to your SIP infrastructure (IP-PBX,SBC,etc).

-SIP-originated calls can be routed from your SIP server to the Sinch platform through a SIP trunk.
-You need to authentivate your SIP infrastructure to making outbound calls via Sinch SIP trunk you use:

->Host: sip.sinch.com
->
->Username/Authenticationname: Your Sinch Application Key
->
->Password: Your Sinch Application Secret

-If you prefer a other way of authenticate, please contact [Sinch support].

-Once the call arrives in the Sinch dashboard, your backend will get an Incoming Call Event callback, notifying of the incoming call.
-You can control how you would like the call to be connected by responding to this event.

-You can route any type of call from the Sinch dashboard to your SIP server.
-If your calls are originated from an Android, iOS or Javascript client, you can route calls to your SIP server simply by calling the respective method that initiates calls towards SIP.
-If your calls are originated towards a PSTN inbound number, you can automatically forward calls to your SIP server using the SIP forwarding option in the Sinch Portal (setting available under Apps >> Voice and Video >> Connect Calls).
-For any other origination method or if you need more control, you can instruct a call to be connected to your SIP server by responding to the Incoming Call Event callback with the [ConnectSIP](#section-sip-trunking) action.

-You need to allow your SIP server to receive traffic from this IP:

->213.242.88.200

-## RTP

->RTP ports used: 10000 - 20000

-## Codecs

-Sinch currently supports G.711u, G.711a, iLBC and G.729